shritesh/webvm/README.md

 npm run ts-build
 ```

-WebVM provides a two commands with npm script that will use `browserify` to create a single bundle file suitable for use
+WebVM provides two commands with npm script that will use `browserify` to create a single bundle file suitable for use
 in a browser, using any of the two commands will allow you dropped said file into the web-browser with a `<script>` tag.

 ```bash